 - In negligence- where the existence and breach of a duty of care has been established;

 - For breach of contract- where a contract has been created and an express or implied term has been breached; and/ or

 - For a breach of a statutory duty- these are the obligations and requirements prescribed by law.

 It is common therefore for a website’s terms and conditions to be uploaded onto the internet simultaneously with the information.
 Depending on the type of information which is being stored and published on a server or website, those terms and conditions will need to contemplate and address any risks that may arise.

 The terms and conditions often act as a disclaimer to attempt to minimise the liability of the author should the information be relied upon to the detriment of another.
 In some circumstances, the manner in which a term or condition of the use of the information may not be sufficient to reduce liability on part of the author, however this is assessed on a case by case basis.
 It is therefore important for a solicitor to analyse the nature of the information and determine the most appropriate way in which the terms and conditions should be constructed to minimize exposure to liability.

 Legal advice for website terms and conditions should be obtained prior to any information being uploaded online.
 If you require assistance with your website’s terms and conditions, you may wish to contact our office and arrange an appointment to see one of our Business & Online Start-Up Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+For a complete listing of our offices, please see our "Locations" tab.